Manager of Clinical Operations

 Outpatient Telehealth Coordinator

 Denzil Coleman is the Outpatient Telehealth Coordinator for the MUSC Health Center for Telehealth.
-He is responsible for helping MUSC specialists deliver excellent patient care remotely throughout South Carolina.
+He is responsible for helping MUSC specialists deliver excellent patient care remotely throughout South Carolina using various modalities.
 Denzil is passionate about leveraging technology for the best possible operational efficiency and patient outcomes.

-Denzil received his Bachelor of Science degree in Human Services from The University of South Carolina Beaufort.
-He completes a Master of Science in Health Information Technology from the Graduate School at the University of South Carolina in Fall 2017.
+Denzil received his Master of Science in Health Information Technology from The Graduate School at the University of South Carolina.
+He also graduated from University of South Carolina Beaufort with a Bachelor of Science in Human Services.
 Denzil brings over a decade of healthcare experience to MUSC, including inpatient direct care at Memorial Sloan-Kettering Cancer Center in his native New York City, and various leadership roles at Roper Saint Francis Healthcare in South Carolina.
 He comes to MUSC with a strong desire to live the mission of “changing what’s possible.”

 Emily Sigmon, MHA